Emancipation for men: Berlin exhibition explores new masculinities in #MeToo era | DW | 16.10.2020

 The works in the show aim to "present masculinity as an unfixed performative identity shaped by cultural and social forces," reads the press release.
 But what does that performance exactly entail?
 With over 300 photographs, the exhibition seeks to examine that concept from every angle, just as societal trends around the globe reexamine their relationship with male identities.

-Turner prize-winning German artist Wolfgang Tillmans is among the photographers shown at the Barbican
+Turner prize-winning German artist Wolfgang Tillmans is among the photographers shown at the Martin-Gropius-Bau

 Whether it's the issue of patriarchy or variants of the "black is beautiful" movement among male populations of color, the exhibition starts off by boldly objectifying men — and their bodies, in particular — in a way that is more commonly observed in depictions of women, especially in the context of popular culture today.